dr-yst/org-x/dev-docs/activeContext.md

   - Solution: Update Vitest configuration and adapt testing approach for runes
 - Challenge: CSS build issues with Tailwind custom variables
   - Solution: Directly use CSS properties instead of applying utility classes for theme variables
+- Challenge: Handling multiple elements with the same text in tests
+  - Solution: Use more specific selectors or DOM querying techniques
+- Challenge: Managing overlapping fields in type definitions
+  - Solution: Plan to consolidate OrgHeadline and OrgTitle structures to reduce duplication

 ## Next Steps